First Time User? Sign Up Now

 End-stage renal disease is the most clinically significant morbidity in patients with bilateral Wilms tumor and can be caused by underlying germline genetic aberrations, as well as treatment-related loss of functional renal tissue.
 Long-term monitoring of renal function is required after treatment for bilateral disease.

 Evidence (preoperative chemotherapy and resection for bilateral Wilms tumor):

-Renal transplantation for children with stage V Wilms tumor is usually delayed until 1 to 2 years have passed without evidence of malignancy because most relapses occur within 2 years of diagnosis.
-Similarly, renal transplantation for children with Denys-Drash syndrome and Wilms tumor, all of whom require bilateral nephrectomy, is generally delayed 1 to 2 years after completion of initial treatment.
+Renal transplant for children with stage V Wilms tumor is usually delayed until 1 to 2 years have passed without evidence of malignancy because most relapses occur within 2 years of diagnosis.
+Similarly, renal transplant for children with Denys-Drash syndrome and Wilms tumor, all of whom require bilateral nephrectomy, is generally delayed 1 to 2 years after completion of initial treatment.

 Treatment options under clinical evaluation

 Information about National Cancer Institute (NCI)–supported clinical trials can be found on the NCI website.
 For information about clinical trials sponsored by other organizations, refer to the ClinicalTrials.gov website.